 We recommend hardwood for those who are seeking a simple timber fencing solution that will provide long-lasting security and privacy.

 Don’t let the word “soft” fool you!
 Considered an Aussie fencing favourite, softwood timber has been at home on Australian properties of all styles, sizes, and ages for decades.

 One particular softwood that we like to work with is treated pine.
 This timber offers a lightweight, durable, and cost-effective solution for those who want to fence their home without breaking the bank.
 The best part about treated pine is that it’s particularly hardy – offering dependable protection against both decay and termites.

 Pine is treated in different ways – including with CCA and ACQ treatments – and which one you choose will depend on what you’ll be using the pine for.
 For fencing, we recommend using CCA treated pine.

 Hazard levels – which vary from H1 to H6 – indicate how much protection the treated pine offers against insects and decay.
-We recommend using H3 and H4 for timber fencing, as these are made to withstand severe weather and help to protect against decay, borers, and termites.
+We recommend using H3 timber and H4 timber as your fencing timber, as these are made to withstand severe weather and help to protect against decay, borers, and termites.

 Timber Fencing Calculator

 Before you commence your project, you may want to have a look at our Timber Fencing Calculator to understand how much timber your project will require.

 Looking for a cost-effective and strong timber fencing solution?
 At Narangba Timbers, we have the best combination of timber fencing materials and customer service in the Brisbane area.